 - Thankful Leaves Chalkboard Wall from Just a Girl

-- Gratitude Text Challenge – Take part in a fun texting gratitude activity from Devon Victoria.
-You challenge your teen to send daily texts that express something they are grateful for in life and send your own gratitude texts to your teen.
-The challenge is a fun activity to share with your teen.
+- Gratitude Text Challenge – Start a daily gratitude text chain.
+You challenge your teen to send daily texts that share something they are grateful for in life and you send your own gratitude texts back.
+It’s a fun activity to share with your whole family.

 Use these fun craft ideas to help put more gratitude in kids’ attitude.
 For more age appropriate activities you can download this PDF from Positive Parenting Solutions.